AlexanderEkdahl/bokhyllan.lu/README.md

 * Remind buyer that seller might be sleeping
 * Sitemap generation
 * Print QR in book to ease later sale?
+* Remove order from mail link that does not require signing in...
+Uses and id like the verification thing.
+Create a concern?

 Can now register with alexander.ekdahl.399@student.lu.se and dat12sek@student.lu.se Quality is not limited